markovmodel/pyemma_tutorials/README.md

 5. hidden Markov state models (HMMs)
 6. computing observables
+7. VAMP-based feature selection
-7. common pitfalls with bad data
+8. common pitfalls with bad data

 Please note that this is a work in progress and we value any kind of feedback that helps us improving this tutorial.